RTEMS/rtems-docs/c-user/glossary.rst

         deadline.

     API
-        An acronym for Application Programming Interface.
+        This term is an acronym for Application Programming Interface.

     application
         In this document, software which makes use of RTEMS.

     ASR
-        An acronym for :term:`Asynchronous Signal Routine`.
+        This term is an acronym for :term:`Asynchronous Signal Routine`.

     assembler language
         The assembler language is a programming language which can be translated very